Shredder13/WebCrawler/readme.txt

 			and decreased when the task is DONE, after it submits a task to the AnalyzersPool.
 That way we assure that the process isn't finished too early.
 		Note2: same thing happens for analyzers counter.

+- To perform network connection, the class CrawlerHttpConnection is used.
 - The WebServer holds a CrawlerData instance - which aggregates the crawling statistics.
-- When the crawling is finished, a statistics page is created (look at StatisticsPageBuilder.java).
+- When the crawling is finished, a statistics page is created (look at StatisticsPageBuilder.java), and an email is sent using javax.mail API (jar included in sources & serverroot folder).
-- To perform network connection, the class CrawlerHttpConnection is used.